JieunSong/Jieun-Song_Personal-Website/content/project/Language acquisition.md

 #caption = "My caption :smile:"

 +++
+Project page will be updated soon.
-I am also interested in various issues in speech development and multilingualism.
-I am currently working on a project on the acquisition of sibilant fricatives by Korean-English bilingual children with [Kathleen McCarthy](https://www.qmul.ac.uk/sllf/linguistics/people/academic/profiles/mccarthy.html) at the Queen Mary University of London.
-I am also an author of [this book](**) and was involved with a collaborative work with researchers in Korea on how children disambiguate wh-words in Korean using prosody (see [here]()).
+#I am interested in various issues in speech development and multilingualism.
+I am currently working on a project on the #acquisition of sibilant fricatives by Korean-English bilingual children with [Kathleen #McCarthy](https://www.qmul.ac.uk/sllf/linguistics/people/academic/profiles/mccarthy.html) at the Queen Mary University of #London.
+I am also an author of [this book](https://www.jieunsong.com/publication/book/) and was involved with a #collaborative work with researchers in Korea on how children disambiguate wh-words in Korean using prosody (see #[here](https://www.jieunsong.com/publication/cho/)).